Indicator: Consistent attendance

 Source frameworks

 This indicator appeared in 12 source frameworks reviewed for this report.
-As discussed above, our proposed measure aligns with the commonly accepted definition of chronic absenteeism put forth by the P-16 Framework, Center on Enhancing Early Learning Outcomes (CEELO) and the Council of Chief State School Officers (CCSSO) Birth to Grade 3 Framework, and the CORE Districts’ Improvement Measures.
+As discussed above, our proposed measure builds on the commonly accepted definition of chronic absenteeism put forth by the P-16 Framework, Center on Enhancing Early Learning Outcomes (CEELO) and the Council of Chief State School Officers (CCSSO) Birth to Grade 3 Framework, and the CORE Districts’ Improvement Measures.

 References